rpm-software-management/dnf5/doc/misc/caching.7.rst

     You should have received a copy of the GNU General Public License along with libdnf.
 If not, see <https://www.gnu.org/licenses/>.

-..
+..@IF WITH_MODULEMD@
-    TODO(jkolarik): Add link to modularity in "What are the metadata types" when the page exists TODO(jkolarik): Add link to dnf5.conf options when the page exists
+    TODO(jkolarik): Add link to modularity in "What are the metadata types" when the page exists@ENDIF@ TODO(jkolarik): Add link to dnf5.conf options when the page exists